How to Get a UPS Refund for Late Delivery

 When Are You Eligible for a Refund?

 With all those exceptions, you may be wondering when are you eligible for a refund based on the UPS Service Guarantee?
+Eligibility for a UPS refund is based on the package being delivered after the scheduled delivery date and not meeting the promised time commitment.
+If your package is late, even by 60 seconds, you’re eligible for a full refund of your shipping costs under the UPS Service Guarantee.
 Basically, you qualify for a UPS late delivery refund for any delivery that arrives after the quoted date or time by 60 seconds or more, where the cause of delay was UPS’s fault.

 Imagine the following scenario.
 Your company sends out 1,000 products to various customers throughout a specific US city.
 Most of the packages arrive right on time, but four customers report to you that their delivery has still not come the day after it was scheduled.

 You double-check the shipping addresses and confirm everything was accurate.
 Then, you check the tracking numbers and see that all four packages left on the same delivery truck.
 The status still says “out for delivery”.
-Since the products will arrive after the quoted time frame, you are eligible for a UPS refund.
+Since the products will be delivered after the scheduled delivery date and did not meet the promised time commitment, you are eligible for a UPS refund.
+The shipper, or the UPS account holder who paid for the shipping, is usually the party entitled to request the refund.
 You can start your claim 24 hours after the expected delivery date.

 How to File a Claim With UPS for Delayed Delivery